gnolang/blog/CONTRIBUTING.md

 # Contributing to the Gno Blog

-Thank you for considering a contribution to the Gno Blog.
-We appreciate all and every open-source contribution to the Gno.land project, as everything we do revolves around open-source.
+Thank you for considering a contribution to the gno.land blog.
+We appreciate all and every open-source contribution to the gno.land project, as everything we do revolves around open-source.
-Below, you will find guidelines on how to submit a blog post to the Gno Blog.
+Below, you will find guidelines on how to submit a blog post to the gno.land blog.

-If you are unsure about something, please don’t hesitate to reach out for help by opening an issue here, on Discord, or directly to the Gno.land DevRel team.
+If you are unsure about something, please don’t hesitate to reach out for help by opening an issue here, on Discord, or directly to the gno.land DevRel team.
 Likewise, if you have an idea on how to improve this guide, go for it as well.

 ### What we are looking for